PwLDev/node-spdl/README.md

 # node-spdl
-A lightweight Spotify downloader package.
+A lightweight Spotify downloader and API wrapper package.
 Written in Typescript, designed for Node.js, with native Node components.

 ![Counter](https://count.getloli.com/@:node-spdl?name=%3Anode-spdl&padding=7&offset=0&align=center&scale=1&pixelated=1&darkmode=auto)

-> Note: For now, only Ogg Vorbis is supported.
-> AAC (mp4) support will be added soon.

 ## About

 Unlike other similar package which rely on YouTube to extract tracks, `spdl` fetches content directly from Spotify’s servers, ensuring high-quality and non modified streams.

-`spdl` also acts as a lightweight wrapper around some commonly used Spotify internal APIs.
+`spdl` also acts as a lightweight wrapper around commonly used Spotify internal APIs.

 ### Key Features
 - Download music tracks in multiple formats and bitrates.